rubocode/frontier.nvim/doc/design/tangent.md

 > It takes a wise man to discover a wise man.
 > **Democritus**

 This is a far cry from using critical thinking coupled with measured judgment.
 They have chosen to rely on probability and statistics which fundamentally amounts to herd thinking.
-Both humans and machines end up in a daze of incomplete thinking and simply creating and sustaining unnecessary complexity.
-It helps to remember that we are not cattle!

 > A good decision is based on knowledge and not numbers.
 > **Plato**

+Both humans and machines end up in a daze of inadequate thinking resulting in the creation, glorification and sustenance of unnecessary complexity primarily incentivised by money and ultimately motivated by the desire to influence, control and dominate other people.

+> I had rather excel others in the knowledge of what is excellent,
+> than in the extent of my power and dominion.
+> **Alexander the Great**

+It helps to remember that we are not cattle!

+> For what good will it do a person if he gains the whole world,
+> but forfeits his soul?
+> Or what will a person give in exchange for his soul?
+> **Matthew 16:26 NASB**

 ### BACK TO GOLANG